pravopysnyk-ai/seq2seq/README.md

 # Sequence to Sequence Model Training & Evaluation

-This repository provides code for training and evaluating Sequence to Sequence models for grammatical error correction for the Ukrainian language.
+This repository provides code for training Sequence to Sequence models for grammatical error correction for the Ukrainian language.

 It is mainly based on `PyTorch` and `transformers`.